Field Veterinary Service (64A)

 - Health Professions Loan Repayment Program for qualifying veterinary school loans

-- Pay for continuing education, including Master’s degrees and doctorate programs
+- May receive pay for continuing education, including Master’s degrees and doctorate programs

 - Health Professional Special Pay

-- Health Care Professionals Loan Repayment, which may be applied toward qualified veterinary school loans
+- Health Care Professions Loan Repayment, which may be applied toward qualified veterinary school loans

-- Pay for continuing education, including master’s degrees and doctorate programs
+- May receive pay for continuing education, including master’s degrees and doctorate programs

 Active Duty & Reserve